PyRepair/maniple/training-data/summarize-experiment-v2/pandas/169/prompt.md

 Here is a summary of the test cases and error messages:

-The error message is indicating a `ValueError` with the message "need at least one array to concatenate" in the `quantile` function in pandas/core/frame.py at line 8218.
-The error originates from the `quantile` function being when it tries to concatenate arrays, but there are none available to concatenate.

-The relevant stack frames are:
-1. File "pandas/tests/frame/test_quantile.py", line 475, calling the `quantile` method.
-2. File "pandas/core/frame.py", line 8218, in the `quantile` method.
-3. File "pandas/core/internals/managers.py", line 535, in the `quantile` method calling `concat_compat`.
-4. File "pandas/core/dtypes/concat.py", line 139, in the `concat_compat` method, calling `np.concatenate`.
+The error seems to be related to concatenation within the `quantile` method of the `DataFrame` class.
+The stack frames that are closely related to the fault location are in the `quantile` method of the `pandas/core/frame.py` file and in the `quantile` method of the `pandas/core/internals/managers.py` file.

 Simplified error message:
 ```